enocbm19/Coursera_Capstone/README.md

 # Coursera_Capstone
 Part of my capstone project course on Coursera exploring location data.

-The main script is 'data_claning.py' in the "scripts" subdirectory.
+The main script is 'capstone_project.ipynb' in the "Coursera_Capstone" directory.